rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 #### Binary target

 The variable sex is binary, it has two different values (male/female).
-Creating a Decision Tree explaining the sex-variable is just this line of code:
+Creating a Decision Tree explaining the sex-variable (is a penguin male?) is just this line of code:

 ```R
 data %>% explain_tree(target = sex)